TablePress/TablePress/readme.txt

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 1.13 =
+* Full compatibility with WordPress 5.7.
+* Enhancement: Allow replacing/appending existing tables when importing a ZIP archive of files.
+* Enhancement: Add ARIA labels to the table when its name or description is printed.
+* Enhancement: Update list of allowed CSS features in "Custom CSS".
+* Enhancement: Increase compatibility with PHP 8 and jQuery 3.x by no longer using deprecated functions.
+* Bugfix: Properly update cell references in formulas when one is moved, on the "Edit" screen.
+* Updated external libraries (DataTables, SimpleXLSX, CSSTidy, Build tools).
+* Some internal changes for better stability, translations, and documentation.
+* TablePress 1.13 requires WordPress 5.6!

 = Version 1.12 =
 * Full compatibility with WordPress 5.5.
 * Enhancement: Add placeholder variables with table and cell information for use in formulas.